Here's When You Can Expect Your May Social Security Check to Arrive

-Waiting on your Social Security check to get deposited into your bank account?
-The first round is getting disbursed tomorrow for some recipients, while others will have to wait until later this month.
-The Social Security Administration determines when your check is sent out based on how long you've been a Social Security recipient and your date of birth.
+The first round of May Social Security checks went out last week, but if you didn't receive a payment, you're likely on the schedule to get it later this month.
+Another round will be disbursed on Wednesday.
+The Social Security Administration determines when you'll get your check based on how long you've been a Social Security recipient and your date of birth.

 The Social Security Administration disburses its checks in rounds throughout the month.
 Keep reading to find out when your Social Security payment should arrive and how your payment date is determined.